nchin212/fotmob_analysis/README.md

 # Problem Definition

 - Use regression models to predict a football player's market value based on their season statistics
-- Determine which is the best model in predicting market value
+- Determine the best model in predicting market value

 # Data Collection